mjkloeckner/kloeckner.com.ar/blog/bought-a-thinkpad/bought-a-thinkpad.md

 %%
-title: "I bought a ThinkPad x200 for $27"
+title: "I Bought a ThinkPad X200 for $27"
 date: "26-Oct-2022"
 %%

-# I bought a ThinkPad x200 for $27
+# I Bought a ThinkPad X200 for $27

 A few weeks ago I was scrolling through Facebook marketplace when I saw what It looked like a ThinkPad published for exactly ARS$ 8000 (around USD $27).
 When I